Butterfly Pose (Baddha Konasana)

 Half Butterfly Pose

-Half butterfly pose is a simpler version of the baddha konasana.
+The half butterfly pose is a simpler version of the baddha konasana.
 This pose targets the inner thigh, hamstring, lower back, and hips.

 • Now, instead of bringing both feet inside, just bring one foot closer to your groin.